Powder diffraction: X-ray tubes

 Laboratory X-ray diffraction equipment relies on the use of an X-ray tube, which is used to produce the X-rays.
 The most commonly used laboratory X-ray tube uses a copper anode, but cobalt and molybdenum are also popular.
 The wavelength in nm varies for each source.
-The table below shows these wavelengths, determined by Bearden and quoted in the International Tables for X-ray Crystallography (all values in nm):
+The table below shows these wavelengths, published by Bearden in 1967 (all values in nm):

-According to the last re-examination of Hölzer et al. (1997), these values are respectively:
+According to the last re-examination of Hölzer et al. (1997), and quoted in the International Tables for Crystallography these values are respectively:

 Other sources

 In-house applications of X-ray diffraction has always been limited to the relatively few wavelengths shown in the table above.
 The available choice was much needed because the combination of certain wavelengths and certain elements present in a sample can lead to strong fluorescence which increases the background in the diffraction pattern.
 A notorious example is the presence of iron in a sample when using copper radiation.
-In general elements just below the anode element in the period system need to be avoided.
+In general elements just below the anode element in the periodic table need to be avoided.

 Another limitation is that the intensity of traditional generators is relatively low, requiring lengthy exposure times and precluding any time dependent measurement.
 The advent of synchrotron sources has drastically changed this picture and caused powder diffraction methods to enter a whole new phase of development.
 Not only is there a much wider choice of wavelengths available, the high brilliance of the synchrotron radiation makes it possible to observe changes in the pattern during chemical reactions, temperature ramps, changes in pressure and the like.

 The tunability of the wavelength also makes it possible to observe anomalous scattering effects when the wavelength is chosen close to the absorption edge of one of the elements of the sample.

 Neutron diffraction has never been an in house technique because it requires the availability of an intense neutron beam only available at a nuclear reactor or spallation source.
 Typically the available neutron flux, and the weak interaction between neutrons and matter, require relative large samples.